abinit/abinit/doc/tutorial/dmft.md

 ## 6 Electronic Structure of SrVO3 in DFT+DMFT: Equilibrium volume

 We focus now on the total energy.
-Create a new input file, tdmft_4.in:
+Create a new input file, *tdmft_4.in*:

     cp tdmft_3.in tdmft_4.in

-And use [[acell]]=7.1605 instead of 7.2605.
+And use [[acell]] = 7.1605 instead of 7.2605.
 Relaunch the calculation and note the Internal energy (grep Internal tdmft_4.out).

-Redo another calculation with [[acell]]=7.00.
+Redo another calculation with [[acell]] = 7.00.
 Then extract the LDA Internal energy and the DMFT Internal energy (grep Internal tdmft_5.out).

 <center>